-We are very pleased to announce that we have made it into the Good Food Guide 2019 edition.
+We are very pleased to announce that we are in The Good Food Guide 2020 edition.

 We are described as -“A venerable refuelling point…. serves thumpingly good food with emphatic North Country accent and bags of local pride”.